Blockburger v. United States: Decision

 Justice Sutherland, writing for a unanimous court, first held that the two sales, having been made at different times (albeit to the same person), were two separate and distinct violations of the law.
 He then held that under the statute, two distinct offenses are created by each section.
 Section 1 of the Act created the offense of selling any of the forbidden drugs except in or from the original stamped package, and Section 2 creates the offense of selling any of such drugs not in pursuance of a written order of the person to whom the drug is sold.
-Because the defendant had violated both sections, he could be prosecuted separately under the therland reasoned negatively:
+Because the defendant had violated both sections, he could be prosecuted separately under the two sections.

+As to the issue of whether the defendant had been subjected to double jeopardy, Sutherland reasoned negatively:

 While Sutherland conceded that the penalties under the Act were harsh, he wrote that it was up to Congress, rather than the courts, to change the sentencing scheme.